heuer/segno/docs/comparison-qrcode-libs.rst

-`XPM`_ output                                   No                    Yes                    No                    No PNG `data URI`_                                 No                    kind of (not a URI)    No                    Yes SVG data URI                                    No                    No                     No                    Yes Text output                                     Yes                   Yes                    Yes                   Yes `ANSI`_ escape code output                      Yes                   Yes                    No                    Yes Other output formats (i.e. `JPEG`_)             Yes                   No                     No                    No, but via `PIL plugin`_
+`XPM`_ output                                   No                    Yes                    No                    No PNG `data URI`_                                 No                    kind of (not a URI)    No                    Yes SVG data URI                                    No                    No                     No                    Yes Text output                                     Yes                   Yes                    No                    Yes `ANSI`_ escape code output                      Yes                   Yes                    No                    Yes Other output formats (i.e. `JPEG`_)             Yes                   No                     No                    No, but via `PIL plugin`_
 Black and white QR Codes                        Yes                   Yes                    Yes                   Yes